taltman/taltman.github.io/_posts/2020-03-03-technical-problems-COVID-primers.md

 ---
 layout: post
-title: "Technical Problems with Existing COVID-19 Primers, and an Improved Set of Primers"
+title: "Technical Problems with Existing CDC COVID-19 Primers, and an Improved Set of Primers"
 ---